What

 ports - Fos and Marseilles, and the water coming from the River Rhone,

-this is not the best part of the French coast.
+this is not the best part of the French coast, though there are some

 East

-of Marseilles, it is a different story. this is the start
+it is a different story.
+This is the start

 of the